Sellf/docs/source/includes/_deals.md

 sort_by | Column to sort by <br> (i.e. `id`, `name`, `value`, `estimated_close_at`, `stage_changed_at`, `created_at`, `updated_at`)
-user_id | Unique identifier of the user the deal is owned by stage_id | Unique identifier of the stage in which the deal is placed contact_id | Unique identifier of the main deal with whom the deal is associated company_id | Unique identifier of the main company with whom the deal is associated source_id | Unique identifier of the deal source product_id | Unique identifier of the product related to the deal
+user_id | Unique identifier of the user the deal is owned by stage_id | Unique identifier of the stage in which the deal is placed person_id | Unique identifier of the main deal with whom the deal is associated company_id | Unique identifier of the main company with whom the deal is associated source_id | Unique identifier of the deal source loss_reason_id | Unique identifier of the deal loss reason